-In this handout are examples of many questions you can informally ask yourself about communication to better understand how well your interactions with a particular person support this person's cognitive abilities.
+Here are some questions to ask yourself about communication to better understand how well your interactions with a particular person support this person's cognitive abilities.
 These questions are based on brain functioning and specific cognitive skills.
 However, you do not need to know anything about the brain or cognition to ask them.
 The questions are organized under general intervention concepts that address needs a person might frequently experience in most interactions.

 A "Yes" answer suggests your interactions are currently effective in meeting this person's cognitive needs and relying on their cognitive strengths.
 The answers to these questions can suggest changes you can make in your communication strategies to help this particular person understand, respond, and feel comfortable with you.
+The questions are written for you to ask about yourself.